MicrosoftDocs/power-platform/power-platform/alm/overview-alm.md

   - D365CE
 ---

-# Overview of application lifecycle management with Power Apps
+# Overview of application lifecycle management with Microsoft Power Platform
 The articles in this section describe how you can implement application lifecycle management (ALM) using Power Apps, Power Automate, and Common Data Service.

 ## What is ALM?